Datadog, Inc. (DDOG) CEO Olivier Pomel on Q3 2020 Results - Earnings Call Transcript

 Olivier Pomel

 Well, the entry point for most of our customers is usually infrastructure.
-But the -- as we mentioned earlier in the call, in 75% of the cases it also comes in with another of our products.
+But the -- as we mentioned earlier in the call, in 75% of the cases, it also comes in with [indiscernible] of our products.
 So we see that really as a get way into the platform and then a way for us to have customers use all three or four products in the end.

 Sterling Auty